kuvivek/drivingTheoryInGermany/README.md

 91. What is the minimum distance you must leave clear when stopping or parking in front of a pedestrian crossing?
 5 m

 92. A person at the side of the road is wearing a yellow armband with three black spots.
 What does this armband indicate?
-❌This person belongs to a particular profession
+❌ This person belongs to a particular profession
 ✅ The wearer is disabled
 ✅ I am obliged to behave in a particular way towards this person
 **Comment**:  Visually impaired and blind people are among the most vulnerable road users.
 Increased consideration is required here.